benrammok/master_thesis/README.md

 Currently only Quantized Tensorflow Models can run on the Google Corals Edge TPU.
 So for the other implementations they were tested using the Dev Boards CPU.

-# To Be Added
+# Google Coral
-Going to add the code used on the Google Coral Dev Board and utility code used to test networks.
+To run the code on Google Coral, one need to install the tflite_runtime, the version for your operating system can be found at: https://www.tensorflow.org/lite/guide/python